bugsz/c-compiler/README.md

-+ `cmake` command above finishes the task of compiling both frontend and backend separately into dynamic library.
++ `cmake` command above finishes the task of compiling both frontend and backend separately into static library.
 And `make` takes these two libraries and put them together into an executable.
   + Options `ALL`: When it is `ON`, cmake will build the frontend library.
-Our suggestion is to use `cmake ..` when you already had the dynamic library.
+Our suggestion is to use `cmake ..` when you already had the static library.

+  + Options `LIBC_DIR`: Specify libc path if you have multiple versions of libc on your system, otherwise, we will use the system libc which is discovered by cmake `find_library()`.

 ## Usage